 About

-His compositions, grounded in historical styles, include two operas (The Spectres, written in collaboration with Ian Plansker for Oberlin’s 2019 Baroque Performance Institute, and La Locandiera, tied to a project awarded in the 2022 Mozarteum Research Competition), an oratorio (The Passions, 2023), diverse chamber and orchestral works (including a violin concerto, 2024), and music for the Austrian pavilion at the 2025 World Expo in Osaka.
+His compositions, grounded in historical styles, include the opera La Locandiera (tied to a project awarded in the 2022 Mozarteum Research Competition), an oratorio (The Passions, 2023), and diverse chamber and orchestral works (including a violin concerto, 2024).
+In 2025, he was commissioned to compose music, recorded by the Mozarteum Akademieorchester and with a specially-built Bösendorfer piano, for the Austrian pavilion at the World Expo in Osaka.
+The same year, he was featured in the Ö1 Talentebörse.

-He is active regularly and internationally as a violinist, performing with various period instrument ensembles and orchestras and collaborating with leading Early Music specialists.
-Since 2024 has been employed in archival and musicological work at the Stiftung Mozarteum Salzburg.
+He is active regularly and internationally as a violinist and violist, performing with various period instrument ensembles and orchestras and collaborating with leading Early Music specialists.
+Since 2024, he has been employed in archival work and as research assistant at the Stiftung Mozarteum Salzburg.
+In 2025, he founded the New Classical Society in Salzburg with Paula Heise, dedicated to exploring ways of interacting with the musical past.